bminixhofer/nlprule/examples/README.md

-Example uses of NLPRule.
+Example uses of nlprule.

 ## Postprocessing for Natural Language Generation

-NLPRule can be used as postprocessing for e. g.
-GPT2. `correct_nlg.py` generates a fixed number of tokens with the first sentence of a wikipedia article as prompt and checks how many suggestions NLPRule finds in the generated text.
+nlprule can be used as postprocessing for e. g.
+GPT2. `correct_nlg.py` generates a fixed number of tokens with the first sentence of a wikipedia article as prompt and checks how many suggestions nlprule finds in the generated text.
 Sample output:

 ```
 [...]